-- Preheat oven to 190C
+- Preheat oven to 190C.

 - Begin by cooking the onion (chopped) and garlic (crushed) in little olive oil until translucent.
 Bring the sauce to the boil and then simmer for 10-15mins or until the sauce thickens.

 - Pour the lentil sauce into an ovenproof dish and then layer with the aubergine.

 - Place the potatoes on top to form the final layer and then mix the yogurt, egg and cottage cheese together to form the gooey top.

-Top tip 1: If you can’t get hold of aubergine don’t be tempted to go back to using potato in between each layer of sauce.
+Got no aubergine?If you can’t get hold of aubergine don’t be tempted to go back to using potato in between each layer of sauce.
 Instead opt for courgette.
 You’ll need more slices as they are smaller than aubergines but you won’t compromise on taste or calories.

-Top tip 2: if your topping is cooking too quickly cover the dish with tinfoil and only take it off in the last 5mins.
+Protect your toppingIf you find topping is cooking too quickly (which can happen in electric ovens which are heated from the top) cover the dish with tin foil and only take it off in the last 5 mins.